-I am now in the process of curating this list and along the way, there are so many things I am learning and realising that I never thought about before.
-Sure there's a taboo attached with making bucket-lists in the hardcore travel community, but I think there's something to them that definitely makes sense.
+I am now in the process of curating this list and along the way, there are many things I am learning and realising that I never thought about before.
+Even though the more free spirited and impromptu travellers are not huge fans , but I think there's something to them that definitely makes sense.
 Here's why I think bucket lists are the gold standard for travellers:

 1. It forces you to address where you really want to travel